 Sip a cappuccino in the afternoon, enjoy a short espresso after dinner, order a Negroni or Americano (two trademark Italian cocktails) with your aperitivo and you will be one step closer to forming truly Italian habits.

-8. Don’t get stuck to what is on the tourist map
+8. Don’t get stuck with what is on the tourist map

 Unless you have things you really insist on seeing: just forget about the map and the tourist attractions and explore on your own.
 There are so many pretty neighborhoods, small shops, backyard alleys and architectural details which can make your day just by walking past them